Theresa Garnett: World War I

-During World War I, she worked as a sister at the Royal London Hospital and served on the Western Front with the Civil Hospital Reserve and was commended for her "gallant and distinguished service in the field". in France.
+During World War I, she worked as a sister at the Royal London Hospital and served on the Western Front with the Civil Hospital Reserve and was commended for her "gallant and distinguished service in the field" in France.

 Post war

-She remained favourable to the feminist movement, joined the Six Point Group alongside suffragette Charlotte Marsh who later left her a bequest.
+She remained favourable to the feminist movement, and joined the Six Point Group alongside suffragette Charlotte Marsh who later left her a bequest.

 Garnett became honorary editor for the Women's Freedom League bulletin in 1960.
 She enjoyed connecting with the Suffragette Fellowship.

 Garnett died in 1966, leaving very little in her estate.